Miley Cyrus' Brother Trace Cyrus Gets Engaged

 Trace and Taylor first began documenting their romance on social media in February of this year, and often keep their hundreds of thousands of followers up to date on their many musical collaborations.

-The musician famously dated former Disney Channel star Brenda Cyrus off and on for seven years.
+The musician famously dated former Disney Channel star Brenda Song off and on for seven years.
 This past Valentine's Day, Trace chronicled their split in an emotional song simply titled "Brenda."

 "I wrote this song last year in Nashville after Brenda and I broke up," he shared on social media at the time.
 "Her and I have both moved on and I'm extremely happy for her.
 She inspired me to write countless songs and was such an important part of my life.
 I will always cherish songs I have like this one to remind me of our crazy 7 years together."